Secondary education in France: Process and purpose

-A student asked to repeat a grade can appeal said decision.
+A student asked to repeat a year can appeal said decision.
 The decision of the appeals council is final.

 Lycée

 The lycée (/fr/) is the second and last stage of secondary education in the French educational system.
 The City of Paris refers to a lycée in English as a "sixth form college".
 A pupil attending a lycée is a lycéen (masculine) or a lycéenne (feminine).

 Until 1959, the term lycée designated a secondary school with a full curriculum (seven years, the present collège + lycée) directly under the supervision of the state, then from 1959 to 1963 any secondary school with a full curriculum.
 Older lycées still include a collège section, so a pupil attending a lycée may actually be a collégien.

 At the end of the final year of schooling, most students take the baccalauréat diploma.
 There are three main types of baccalauréat, which are completely different from each other: the baccalauréat général (general baccalaureate), the baccalauréat technologique (technological baccalaureate), and the baccalauréat professionnel (professional baccalaureate).